Joshua-Miles/flatiron-program-learning-goals/README.md

+* JavaScripts
+  * Identify common syntax differences between Ruby and JavaScript
+    * String interpolation
+    * No symbols
+    * Everything is more explicit
+      - parenthesis, curly braces, etc.
+  * Explain the difference beween referencing and invoking a function
+  * Explain how JavaScript will find the value of a variable based on scope
+  * Define variable hoisting

 - Events
   - Use `addEventListener` to invoke a callback function after an event
   - Explain the difference between bubbling and capturing events